pktgen/Pktgen-DPDK/README.md

 on the same physical core you will not be able to get the performance you want as the single physical core will be trying to do both Rx/Tx functions.

-The '-n 2' is a required argument for DPDK and denotes the number of memory channels.

 *** New setup and run python script with config files ***

 Using the new tools/run.py script to setup and run pktgen with different configurations.
 The configuration files are located in the cfg directory with filenames ending in .cfg.